SmartGD: A GAN-Based Graph Drawing Framework for Diverse Aesthetic Goals

-\textbf{Minimizing Edge Crossing and Crossing Angle.} In addition to stress, we also evaluated the effectiveness of \modelName\ on optimizing {\em non-differentiable criteria}, including edge crossing and crossing angle.
-The non-differentiable criteria cannot be directly optimized by gradient-based methods such as $GD^2$\cite{sgd2} and DeepGD\cite{deepgd}.
-Hence, $GD^2$ approximately optimizes edge crossing and crossing angles by reformulating them into a differentiable surrogate function, whereas DeepGD does not explore the optimization of non-differentiable criteria.
-However, \modelName\ can directly optimize non-differentiable criteria without any special accommodation.
-To optimize edge crossing (Xing) and crossing angle (XAngle), we train two \modelName\ models respectively: \modelName[Xing] and \modelName[XAngle].
-From \autoref{fig:individual-quant} and \autoref{fig:absolute-quant}, we can see that \modelName[Xing] and \modelName[XAngle] can generate layouts with better edge crossing and crossing angle than all benchmarks according to both the average SPC and the average absolute value.
-Specifically, compared with the best performing benchmark, GD2[Stress+Xing], \modelName[Xing] is 3.31\% better than GD2[Stress+Xing] on edge crossing; \modelName[XAngle] is 20.95\% better than GD2[Stress+Xing] on crossing angle.
-Also, compared with the initial layouts PMDS, \modelName[Xing] is 52.79\% better on edge crossing and \modelName[Xangle] is 68.86\% better on crossing angle.
-The distribution of the test SPC for \modelName[Xing] vs. GD2[Stress+Xing] and \modelName[XAngle] vs. GD2[Stress+Xing] is plotted in \autoref{fig:single-dist}.
-From the rug plot in \autoref{fig:single-dist}, there are more red markers to the left of zero SPC, which indicates that \modelName[XAngle] achieves better XAngle than GD2[Stress+Xing] for more test graphs.
+The major advantage of \modelName\ is that it can optimize non-differentiable criteria without the need to manually define differential surrogate functions.
+Therefore, we conduct a comprehensive evaluation of our effectiveness in optimizing 3 different non-differentiable criteria including edge crossing, angles formed by a pair of crossing edges, and shape-based metrics\cite{shape-metric}.
+It is worth mentioning that these non-differentiable criteria cannot be directly optimized by gradient-based methods such as $\mathrm{GD}^2$\cite{sgd2} and DeepGD\cite{deepgd}.
+Hence, $\mathrm{GD}^2$ approximately optimizes edge crossing and crossing angles by reformulating them into differentiable surrogate functions, while DeepGD does not explore the optimization of non-differentiable criteria.
+However, since there is no effective surrogate function for shape-based metrics yet, DeepGD and $\mathrm{GD}^2$ cannot be applied to optimize shape-based metrics.

+\textbf{Edge Crossing.} To minimize edge crossing (Xing), we train a \modelName\ model, abbreviated as \modelName[Xing].
+From \autoref{fig:spc} and \autoref{fig:absolute-quant}, we can see that \modelName[Xing] can generate layouts with better edge crossing than all benchmarks according to both the average SPC and the average absolute value.
+Specifically, compared with the best-performing benchmark, GD2[Stress+Xing], \modelName[Xing] is 3.31\% better than GD2[Stress+Xing] on edge crossing.
+Also, compared with the initial layouts PMDS, \modelName[Xing] is 52.79\% better on edge crossing.
+The distribution of the test SPC for \modelName[Xing] vs. GD2[Stress+Xing] is plotted in \autoref{fig:single-dist}.